Best Part (song)

 "Best Part" is a song by Canadian singer Daniel Caesar and American singer H.E.R., released in 2017 as a part of Caesar's album Freudian.
 It is also included in H.E.R.'s self-titled album, released in 2017.

 Accolades

 "Best Part" won Best Collaboration at the 2018 Soul Train Music Awards while also being nominated for The Ashford & Simpson Songwriter's Awards.

 The song also won the Grammy Award for Best R&B Performance at the 61st Annual Grammy Awards.

-Former US president Barack Obama included the song in his 2019 Summer Playlist.

 Charts

 "Best Part" is both artists' second single sent to the Adult R&B Songs (Billboard) to become number one, something achieved by only four other artists before them.